 To freeze liquid items like soups, stews, nut milk or smoothies

-- For hot items: allow them to cool completely, then transfer to a freezer-safe jar or container.
+- For hot items: allow them to cool completely, then transfer them to a freezer-safe jar or container.
 Leave an inch or two of space at the top to allow for expansion.

 - For cold items: Pour liquid into a freezer-safe jar or container.
 Leave an inch or two of space at the top to allow for expansion.